FestaMazreku/TravelBooking/README.md

 # TravelBooking
-I created this project for my diploma (Front-End and Back-End).
+I created this project for my diploma thesis (Front-End and Back-End).